-In addition, provision of the End-of-Trip facilities such as showers, lockers and drying stations can also qualify for GFA exemption.
-This is to encourage developers to provide End-of-Trip facilities to better meet the needs of cyclists.
+In addition, provision of the End-of-Trip (EOT) facilities such as showers, lockers and drying stations can also qualify for GFA exemption.
+This is to encourage developers to provide EOT facilities to better meet the needs of cyclists.

 b) Travel Smart Grant (Developer)